-Once you have been charged by a member from the Calgary Police Service (CPS) or the Royal Canadian Mounted Police (RCMP), the police officer has the discretion to: (a) hold you for the purposes of a show cause hearing to be held before of Justice of the Peace (‘JP’) or a Provincial Court Judge (‘PCJ’); or (b) to release you under certain terms and conditions (for more information concerning Judicial Interim Release – Getting Bail, see our practice area/resource
+Once you have been charged by a member from the Calgary Police Service (CPS, the Royal Canadian Mounted Police (RCMP), the Ontario Provincial Police, the police officer has the discretion to: (a) hold you for the purposes of a show cause hearing to be held before of Justice of the Peace (‘JP’) or a Provincial Court Judge (‘PCJ’); or (b) to release you under certain terms and conditions (for more information concerning Judicial Interim Release – Getting Bail, see our practice area/resource

-When you’re charged by the police and released, you will likely received a Promise to Appear, specifying the dates of your fingering printing and your first appearance in court.
-Once you have this document, depending on you retainer agreement, you can retain a lawyer to attend court with you or even to attend your court appearances on your behalf.
-Your counsel will make all of your oral representations to the Court and make specific requests to the Crown concerning your constitutional right of disclosure (the case against you).
-In most courthouses in Alberta, the Court will give priority to the cases where a barrister is present in court before calling any cases involving unrepresented persons.
+When you’re charged by the police and released, you will likely received a Promise to Appear (i.e. Form 11), specifying the dates for your fingering printing, and your first appearance in court.
+Once you have this document, you can retain a lawyer to attend court with you or even to attend your court appearances on your behalf.
+If you retain a lawyer, your counsel will or ought to make all of your oral representations to the Court.
+They will also make specific requests and demands to the Crown concerning your constitutional right of disclosure (the case against you).
+In most courthouses in Alberta and Ontario, the Court will give priority to the cases where a barrister is present in court before calling any cases involving unrepresented persons.
+This could mean that you will have to wait until your matter is called by the Court court, which, at times can usurp the entire morning or day.
+While this may appear unfair at first instance, it is simply to accommodate counsel who may have other competing matters in other court rooms in differing court houses.
+It is critical that you maintain your composure, be patient, and strike of degree of professionalism despite your perceived unfairness.
 Most accused persons retain lawyers prior to their first appearance in court.
 In most cases, a lawyer can appear as your agent or file a “Designation of Counsel

 your trial.
 The police officer who arrested you or the witness(es) involved in your matter will NOT likely be there on the first appearance.
+In Ontario, the Officer in Charge (“OIC”) may attend and consult with the Crown Prosecutor in attendance at that time.
 While there are tactical decisions that may be made at the first appearance, the main purpose of the first appearance is to request collect disclosure (i.e. the details of the allegations against you), if it is available.
 Simply put, disclosure ought to constitute any and all evidence (or allegations) that the Crown Prosecutor intends to use against you at your trial.
-Again, the Crown Prosecutor, must provide your Disclosure (well) in advance of your trial as per their constitutional obligations under section 7 of the Canadian Charter of Rights and Freedoms
+Again, the Crown Prosecutor, must provide your Disclosure (well) in advance of your trial as per their constitutional obligations under Section 7 of the Canadian Charter of Rights and Freedoms

 Again, the Crown must disclose ALL relevant materials to you, regardless of whether they assist the Crown’s case or not.
 Accordingly, if there is evidence that is demonstrative of your innocence, the Crown must disclose that evidence to you or your lawyer.